Results of the Work – 10/2/15

 http://www.razoo.com/story/Third-Watch-Ministries-Nfp

-Thanks for your prayer for the ministry and for Evangelism today if you had a chance.
+So thanks for your prayers for the ministry and for Evangelism today if you had a chance.
+God truly blessed the work.

 In Him,